AnkS4/Traffic-Sign-Classifier/README.md

 Then, I converted the images to grayscale because I thought that the model would not gain a lot knowledge using colors.
 Also, it would save unnecessary computation power.

-As a last step, I normalized the image data because ...
+Then, I normalized the images.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and augmented images: